eoncarlyle/januaryplayground/README.md

 - The quote that should be sent out is not the quote that is being sent out
   - To do: the debugger is getting unweildy, so it is time to prove that the sent objects are not the received objects with a timestamp
   - 2025.05.27.log is rather strange
+  - May need to move `initialQuote` inside transaction sempahore
+  - Probably should just place all of `request, initialQuote, finalQuote` into the queue
 ```
 [JettyServerThreadPool-35] INFO App - Request: ExchangeRequestDto(email=testmm@iainschmitt.com, ticker=testTicker)
 [JettyServerThreadPool-35] INFO App - Initial Quote: Quote(ticker=testTicker, bid=31, ask=-1)